On equivariant topological modular forms: Abelian group objects in -categories

-where the first functor is Pontryagin duality and thus an equivalence and the second functor is fully faithful by \cref{TopAb}.
-We thus see that the vertical maps (except, possibly, for the one on the far left) are fully faithful.
+Tracing through the equivalences shows that this provides the required inverse up to homotopy of $P$.
+Thus, the vertical maps in \eqref{eq:DoubleSimplicial} (except, possibly, for the one on the far left) are fully faithful.

-Observe now that the horizontal maps are quotient functors (see Appendix \ref{app:q} for details).
-It follows that the left hand vertical map is also fully faithful (cf.\ the description of mapping spaces in the proof of \cref{prop:qcolim}). \end{proof}
+Observe now that the leftmost horizontal maps in \eqref{eq:DoubleSimplicial} are quotient functors (see Appendix \ref{app:q} for details).
+It follows that the left-hand vertical map is also fully faithful (cf.\ the description of mapping spaces in the proof of \cref{prop:qcolim}). \end{proof}

-Our next goal is to associate to any preoriented abelian group object in some $\XX$ a functor $\PreAb(\Spc) \to \XX$; precomposing this functor with Picard duality will allow us to define a functor from orbispaces to $\XX$.
-The key input is the following categorical fact, of which parts were already proven in \cite[Proposition B.3]{GGN}. \begin{proposition} For any presentable $\i$-category $\XX$ the functors
+Our next goal is to associate to any preoriented abelian group object in some $\XX$ a functor $\PreAb(\Spc)^{\op} \to \XX$; precomposing this functor with shifted Pontryagin duality will allow us to define a functor from orbispaces to $\XX$.
+The following categorical result will not only construct the functor, but also show that it does no lose information.
+At least parts of the result are well-known (see e.g.\ \cite[Proposition B.3]{GGN}). \begin{proposition} Let $\TT$ be a theory and $\XX$ a complete $\i$-category with finite products.
+Denoting $\Fun^{\Pi}(\TT, \XX)$ by $\TT(X)$, the functor